Vet Neurologist in Annapolis

-The most common reasons our vet partners refer neurology consults to us include seizures, behavior changes, trouble walking, pain in the back and neck.
+The most common reasons our vet partners refer neurology consults to us include seizures, behavior changes, trouble walking, and pain in the back and neck.

-Cases where the companion animal loses the ability to walk is considered a neurological emergency, and those referals take scheduling priority.
+Cases where the companion animal loses the ability to walk is considered a neurological emergency, and those referrals take scheduling priority.
 Once paralyzed, quick action is needed by everyone, or the window of opportunity to heal may be lost.

 We always try to manage referrals with medication prior to running diagnostics and doing treatments.
-However, there are times when a myelogram, MRI, spinal tap or other advanced diagnostic is needed.
+However, there are times when a myelogram, MRI, spinal tap, or other advanced diagnostic is needed.
 When required, we also perform surgery, including emergency, life-saving, neurosurgery.

 We’re here to help animals, and people, with the goal to make every referral a success.

 Contact us now to make an appointment with a vet neurologist!